Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

-Although MIPS share similarities with an equilibrium liquid-gas transition in both the shape of its phase diagram~\cite{Redner:2013:PRL} and its coarsening dynamics~\cite{Thompson:2011:JSM,Stenhammar:2013:PRL}, there is currently no working theory to predict its phase equilibria.
-Interestingly, the thermodynamic relations that constrain the coexisting phases in equilibrium are violated in MIPS in a system-dependent fashion.
-In a first class of models~\cite{Tailleur:2008:PRL,Thompson:2011:JSM,Soto:2014:PRE}, MIPS arises from an explicit density-dependence of the propulsion speed $v(\rho)$.
-This mimics the way bacteria or cells adapt their motion to the local density measured through the local concentration of a chemical signal, and we refer to such particles as `quorum-sensing' active particles (QSAPs).
-These models can be mapped at the diffusion-drift level onto an equilibrium system.
-This allows to define a chemical potentials $\mu$ which is equal in coexisting gas and liquid phases~\cite{Tailleur:2008:PRL,Cates:2013:EPL}.
-This mapping however breaks down at higher order in gradients, such that the coexisting pressures $P$, whether mechanical~\cite{Solon:2015:NP} or thermodynamic~\cite{Wittkowski:2014:NC}, are unequal.
-In a second class of scalar models~\cite{Fily:2012:PRL,Redner:2013:PRL,Bialke:2013:EPL,Stenhammar:2013:PRL}, particles with constant propulsion speed interact via isotropic pairwise forces (no alignment interactions); the slowdown triggering MIPS is now due to collisions.
-Contrary to QSAPs, the mechanical pressure of {such} `pairwise-force active particles' (PFAPs), defined as the force density on a confining wall, is equal in coexisting phases.
-(This is a signature of an underlying equation of state for $P$ in PFAPs~\cite{Brady:2014:PRL,Yang:2014:SM,Solon:2015:PRL}.)
-However, a chemical potential defined from the thermodynamic equilibrium relation~\cite{Takatori:2015:PRE} $P = N\mu-F$ with $\partial F/\partial N = \mu$ would take unequal values in coexisting phases, causing violation of the equilibrium Maxwell (equal area) construction~\cite{Solon:2015:PRL}.
-All in all, despite the frequently-highlighted similarities between PFAPs and QSAPs~\cite{Fily:2012:PRL,Cates:2013:EPL,Bialke:2013:EPL,Solon:2015:PRL}, a comprehensive theory of MIPS remains elusive.
+MIPS has been observed in two broad classes of systems.
+In a first class of models~\cite{Tailleur:2008:PRL,Thompson:2011:JSM,Cates:2013:EPL, Soto:2014:PRE}, MIPS arises from an explicit density-dependence of the propulsion speed $v(\rho)$.
+This mimics the way cells adapt their motion to the local density measured through the concentration of a chemical signal, and we refer to such particles as `quorum-sensing active particles' (QSAPs).
+There, one can define a chemical potential $\mu$~\cite{Tailleur:2008:PRL} which is equal in coexisting phases, but the coexisting pressures, whether mechanical~\cite{Solon:2015:NP} or thermodynamic~\cite{Wittkowski:2014:NC}, are unequal.
+In a second class of models~\cite{Fily:2012:PRL,Redner:2013:PRL,Bialke:2013:EPL,Stenhammar:2013:PRL}, particles propelled by a constant force interact via an isotropic, repulsive pair potential; the slowdown triggering MIPS is now due to collisions.
+Contrary to QSAPs, the mechanical pressure $P$ of such `pairwise-force active particles' (PFAPs), defined as the force density on a confining wall, is equal in coexisting phases.
+However, an effective chemical potential defined from the thermodynamic equilibrium relation~\cite{Takatori:2015:PRE} $PV = N\mu-F$ with $\partial F/\partial N = \mu$ takes unequal values in coexisting phases, causing violation of the equilibrium Maxwell equal-area construction~\cite{Solon:2015:PRL}.
+For both models, we thus lack a constraint to complement the equality of pressure (PFAPs) or chemical potential (QSAPs) to fix the values of coexisting densities.
+The difference between these two classes of models can be shown to stem from whether or not an effective momentum conservation holds in the steady-state~\cite{Fily:2017:JPA}.
+When such a conservation law is present, as in PFAPs, the pressure is given by an underlying equation of state and is equal in the two phases~\cite{Brady:2014:PRL,Yang:2014:SM,Solon:2015:PRL}.
+On the contrary, in the absence of this conservation law, this is generically not the case.
+All in all, a comprehensive theory of the phase equilibria in MIPS, that would in particular encompass these two different classes of models, remains elusive.